- Share this article on Facebook

 Boxtrolls features a boy named Eggs, who has been raised by a community of quirky, mischievous creatures living in a cavernous home beneath the streets of Cheesebridge.
 When the town’s villain, Archibald Snatcher, comes up with a plot to get rid of the Boxtrolls, Eggs decides to venture aboveground to save the day.

-Shawn Levy‘s adult-skewing dramedy This Is Where I Leave You is holding nicely in its second weekend and should come in No. 4, falling 33 percent to an estimated $7.8 million from 2,868 theaters for a domestic total of $23 million-plus through Sunday.
-Fellow Warner Bros. release Dolphin Tale 2 should take the No. 5 spot with an estimated $5.1 million from 3,376 locations for a total $34 million.
+Shawn Levy‘s adult-skewing dramedy This Is Where I Leave You came in No. 4 in its second weekend, falling 39 percent to $7 million from 2,868 theaters for a total $22.6 million.
+Fellow Warner Bros. release Dolphin Tale 2 took the No. 5 spot in its third weekend with an estimated $4.8 million from 3,376 locations for a total of $33.7 million.

 Sign up for THR news straight to your inbox every day